 By contrast, service levels declined for taxpayers who required assistance from the IRS.
 The IRS’s benchmark “Level of Service” (LOS) on its Accounts Management telephone lines dropped from 80 percent during the 2018 filing season to 67 percent this year.
 Time spent on hold on those lines rose from an average of 5.1 minutes to 9.0 minutes.
 Part of the decline is likely attributable to the partial government shutdown.

 The report says the IRS utilizes narrow performance measures that suggest the agency is performing well but do not reflect the taxpayer experience.
-Notwithstanding the IRS benchmark measure showing an LOS of 67 percent on its Accounts Management lines, IRS telephone assistors answered only 23 percent of calls received.
-For taxpayers calling the compliance telephone lines (which are separate from the Accounts Management lines), performance was worse.
+Notwithstanding the IRS benchmark measure showing a LOS of 67 percent on its Accounts Management lines, IRS telephone assistors answered only 23 percent of calls received.
+For taxpayers calling the compliance telephone lines (which are separate from the Accounts Management lines), the performance was worse.
 The LOS on the various Automated Collection System lines was 33 percent, and the average hold time was 41 minutes.